 - DUO App on your smartphone

-If you are attending Freshman Orientation (June/July sessions only), you are required to stay in Jester Center residence halls for the duration of your session, and you will need to bring:
+If you are attending Freshman Orientation (June/July sessions only), you are required to stay in the residence hall for the duration of your session, and you will need to bring:

 - Folder/Binder to hold any handouts

 - Comfortable Walking/Running Shoes